umango101/belief_tracking/README.md

 # Language Models use Lookbacks to Track Beliefs

-This repository contains the code and experiments for the paper ["Language Models use Lookbacks to Track Beliefs"](https://arxiv.org/abs/2505.14685) by Prakash et al. The work investigates how language models (specifically Llama-3-70B-Instruct) represent and track characters' beliefs usin
+This repository contains the code and experiments for the paper ["Language Models use Lookbacks to Track Beliefs"](https://arxiv.org/abs/2505.14685) by Prakash et al, 2025.
+The work investigates how language models (specifically Llama-3-70B-Instruct and Llama-3.1-405B-Instruct) represent and track characters' beliefs.

 ![Causal Model in No-Visibility Setting](causalmodel_novis.png)